-India : The following tax explanation applies to companies who have a registered address is in India and Exotel renders services in India.
+India : The following tax explanation applies to companies who have a registered address is in India and Exotel renders services to them in India.

 There is tax applicable for the services provided by Exotel and we do charge it.
 We charge 18.00% GST (Government mandated) at the time of writing this article and may change.

 What is a Receipt Voucher?

 This is simply a receipt or an acknowledgment of the payment made which includes the GST component as well.
 For instance, if you have made a payment of Rs.1,180/- it essentially comprises of payment of Rs.1,000/- and a tax component(GST) of Rs.180/- (18% of the service value).

 The receipt voucher documents are shared with series beginning with RD0000

 What is an Invoice?

-Invoice is generated at the end of each month determining the usage of services by each client.
-For instance, if the client has utilized service for Rs.500/- the invoice is generated for Rs.590/- along with the Tax component.
+Invoice is generated at the end of each month determining the actual usage of services by each client.
+For instance, if the client has utilized service for Rs.500/- the invoice is generated for Rs.590/- along with the 18% tax component.

-The invoice documents are shared with series beginning with ND000
+The invoice documents are shared with series beginning with:

 What is the GST credit which will be shown in the client’s portal?